Simple ways to lower energy bills

 Here are some simple things you can do to save money on energy bills while making your home warmer and healthier.

 Heat is expensive, so save money by keeping the cold air out and the warm air in.

 Windows and doors

 - Draw curtains at dusk - to keep the day's heat in.
-The best curtains are thick and well-fitted, covering the whole window and preferably reaching the floor.
+The best curtains are thick, fitted close to the window, wide enough to generously overlap the window frames at the sides and long enough to touch the floor.
 A pelmet at the top is even better.